Help

 • Show confirmation window when using the Auto Select option

-• Remind to regularly clean up duplicates
+• Remind to clean up duplicates regularly

 Advanced preferences of Duplicate File Finder